MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/emea-dnk-vat-declaration-preview.md

 This article describes how to set up the value-added tax (VAT) declaration for Denmark and preview it in Microsoft Excel.

+## Prerequisites

-To automatically generate the report, first create enough sales tax codes to keep a separate VAT accounting for each box on the advance VAT declaration.
-Additionally, in the application-specific parameters of the Electronic reporting (ER) format for the advance VAT declaration, associate sales tax codes with the lookup result of the lookups for the boxes on the VAT declaration.
+To automatically generate the VAT declaration in Excel or XML format, first create enough sales tax codes to keep a separate VAT accounting for each box of VAT declaration.

-For Denmark, you must configure **Report field lookup**.
-For more information about how to set up application-specific parameters, see the [Set up application-specific parameters for VAT declaration fields](#set-up-application-specific-parameters) section later in this article.

-In the following table, the "Lookup result" column shows the lookup result that is preconfigured for a specific VAT declaration row in the VAT declaration format.
-Use this information to correctly associate sales tax codes with the lookup result and then with the row of the VAT declaration.
+Additionally, in the application-specific parameters of the Electronic reporting (ER) format for the VAT declaration, associate sales tax codes with the lookup results for the boxes on the VAT declaration.
+For more information about structure of VAT declaration of Denmark and lookup results for boxes of VAT declaration, see [Overview of VAT declaration of Denmark](emea-dnk-vat-declaration-denmark.md) section.

 ## Configure system parameters